Online Bounded Analysis: Machine Scheduling: Makespan

 By Theorem~\ref{makespanthm}, the result of Theorem~\ref{makespanrel} cannot be extended to three or more identical machines for $\GREEDY$.
 We conclude this section by proving that such a generalization is impossible, not only for \GREEDY, but for any deterministic online algorithm.

 \begin{theorem} Let $m\geq 3$.
-For the problem of minimizing makespan for online job scheduling on $m$ identical machines, any deterministic online algorithm~$A$ has online bounded ratio of at least~$\frac{4}{3}$. \end{theorem} \begin{proof} The input sequence starts with $m-2$ jobs of size~$3$ followed by two jobs of size~$1$.
+For the problem of minimizing makespan for online job sched\-uling on $m$ identical machines, any deterministic online algorithm~$A$ has online-bound\-ed ratio of at least~$\frac{4}{3}$. \end{theorem} \begin{proof} The input sequence starts with $m-2$ jobs of size~$3$ followed by two jobs of size~$1$.
 At this point, the makespan of the solution created by $A$ is either~$3$ and in this case we continue, or at least~$4$ and in this case we stop the sequence.

 If we decide to continue and the two jobs of size~$1$ are assigned to a common machine (thus $A$ has $m-2$ machines each with load of~$3$ and another machine with load~$2$), the sequence is augmented by two jobs, each of size $2$, and thus the resulting makespan of~$A$ is at least $4$.
 Otherwise, if we decide to continue and the two jobs of size~$1$ are assigned to different machines (and thus the load of every machine in~$A$ is at least~$1$), then the sequence is augmented by one job of size~$3$ and so the resulting makespan of~$A$ is at least~$4$.
-Note that in all cases the makespan of~$\OPT_A$ is~$3$, as after the assignment of the first job, an optimal algorithm may have makespan~$3$, and in each case there exists a solution with makespan~$3$ for the entire sequence.
-The claim follows because in all cases the makespan of~$A$ is at least~$4$. \end{proof}
+Note that in all cases the makespan of~$\OPT_A$ is~$3$.
+This holds since after the processing of the first job, an optimal algorithm is allowed to have a makespan of~$3$ and for each possible case, there exists a solution with makespan~$3$ for the entire sequence.
+The claim follows because in all cases the makespan of~$A$ is at least~$4$. \mbox{} \end{proof}